 "We have seen many clients enter divorce proceedings with bloated expenses or, even worse, no clue what they are spending or where they are spending it,'' says Reckers.
 "Some are over-indulging in wealth items such as vacations, jewelry or expensive clothes."

 Often this gluttony boils over into post-divorce life as well.
 Taking control of your budget will be the most important step in your transition after a divorce.
-Failure to do so can result in financial ruin for those who lack the skill sets and experience to earn the living to match their desired lifestyle.
+Failure to do so can result in financial ruin for those who lack the skills and experience to earn the kind of living that would fund their desired lifestyle.

-Avoiding the deadly sin of gluttony will result in lifestyle changes, but this can shine a light on a prosperous financial future.
+Avoiding financial gluttony can require lifestyle changes, but you can be rewarded with a prosperous financial future.